Building a data-driven culture in construction

 • Puts a focus on education and the benefits of being a data-driven culture

-In a recent post by the Harvard Business Review (HBR), they identify the struggles in shifting to a data-driven business as often simply a technical struggle, but also a cultural one.
+In a recent post, the Harvard Business Review (HBR) identified the struggles in shifting to a data-driven business as often not simply a technical struggle but also a cultural one.

-HBR has put together a list of data commandments that can help to create and maintain a data-driven culture.
-We’re going to outline some of their key suggestions and narrow the scope to discuss what that means for the construction industry.
+HBR has compiled a list of data commandments that can help create and maintain a data-driven culture.
+We will outline some of their essential suggestions and narrow the scope to discuss what that means for the construction industry.

 Construction Dive playbook cover Going from Spreadsheet Maintenance to Workforce Planning Mastery